 This process isn’t something you have to figure out alone.
 A thorough conversation with a dental professional is the most important step you can take.
 They can assess your oral health, discuss your medical history, and give you a clear picture of what to expect with each option.
 The expert team at Dental & Implant Centers of Colorado can walk you through every detail, ensuring you feel confident and informed.
 Together, you can create a plan that aligns with your needs and helps you achieve a healthy, functional smile you love.

-Consider Your Overall Health
+How Your Overall Health Affects Your Decision

 Your general health plays a significant role in determining whether you’re a better candidate for dentures or implants.
 Certain chronic conditions, like uncontrolled diabetes or autoimmune disorders, can affect your body’s ability to heal, which is a critical part of the implant process.
 Similarly, the health of your remaining teeth and gums is a major factor.
 If you have active gum disease, it will need to be treated before you can proceed with any tooth replacement.
 Being open about your full medical history with your dentist ensures they can recommend the safest and most effective dental solution for you.